Reed-CompBio/spras/docs/tutorial/intermediate.rst

    <div style="margin:20px 0;"></div>

-PCA can help identify patterns such as clusters of similar algorithms, parameter sensitivities, or outlier outputs.
+PCA may help identify patterns such as clusters of similar algorithms, parameter sensitivities, or outlier outputs.

-Jaccard Similarity
+Jaccard similarity
 ^^^^^^^^^^^^^^^^^^

+1. Open the jaccard heatmap image

+In your file explorer, go to ``output/intermediate/egfr-ml/jaccard-heatmap.png`` and open it locally.

-SPRAS computes pairwise Jaccard similarity between pathway outputs to measure how much overlap exists between their reconstructed subnetworks.
+SPRAS computes pairwise jaccard similarity between pathway outputs to measure how much overlap exists between their reconstructed subnetworks.
-The Jaccard index is calculated from the binary edge representation of each pathway and reflects the proportion of shared edges between two pathways relative to their total combined edges.

-Higher similarity values indicate that pathways share many of the same interactions, while lower values suggest distinct or divergent reconstructions.
+Higher similarity values indicate that pathways share many of the same edges, while lower values suggest distinct reconstructions.
+The heatmap visualizes how similar the output pathways are between algorithms and parameter settings.

 .. image:: ../_static/images/jaccard-heatmap.png
    :alt: description of the image